yogeshgunasekaran/Jenkinsfile/README.md

 ```
 ### Steps :
+Keep updating the Jenkinsfile while doing the following steps.
 - Create three servers for: ([Click here for installation and provisioning of the servers](https://github.com/yogeshgunasekaran/Automated-Provisioning-Project-2))
     - **Jenkins**
     - **SonarQube**